 The Youngest Population in Asia, One of the Fastest Growing

 The Philippines is the second most populous country in ASEAN.
-It’s estimated that it will grow from 98 million to over 154 million by 2050.
-Its economy maintained a growth rate of over 5% on average over the past decade.
-Furthermore, the Philippine’s GDP expansion of 7.2% was one of the strongest in Asia in 2013.
+It will grow from 100 million to an estimated 154 million by 2050.
+The Philippine economy maintained a strong growth rate of over 5% on average over the past decade.
+Furthermore, the nation’s GDP expansion of 6.9% is one of Asia’s strongest.

 Development in the private sector is the answer to the problem.
 According to Peiris.
 “We need the private investment to fall in line.
 We need the demographic dividend by creating jobs.
 That’s where we need to diversify the economic sector.
 And also addressing some of the bottlenecks.”